 And let’s not forget the fact that the judge also granted the plaintiff’s motion to compel discovery.
 Usually, when a court grants a motion to compel, the opposing party is given 30 days to comply.
 This means that the NFL’s lawyers probably have until mid-August to hand over documents and other discovery materials.
 LeMon will undoubtedly press for the deposition of Commissioner Goodell as soon as possible.
 That might happen before the end of the year.

 I fully expect the NFL to continue fighting this process at every possible step.
 Any discovery they do initially provide will probably be swamped with redactions, assertions of privilege, and other limitations.
 League lawyers will also probably file motions for various protective orders to block public release of the information they produce in discovery.
 These motions will probably be granted, but that hardly guarantees that documents and information will not get leaked out, anyway.

 Many people are like me.
 We love NFL football but hate the league.
 So it is tempting to cheer on this lawsuit.
 But I represent victims who have been seriously injured or lost a loved one because someone made a mistake.
 The problem with lawsuits like this is that it cheapens the public’s perception of the civil justice system.
 In particular, it leads to a loss of respect for those who bring civil claims.

 There are many wrongs in life for which there is not – and should not be – a civil remedy.
-Getting a bad call against your team in a football game is one of them.
+Getting a terrible call against your team in a football game is one of them.
 When people see silly cases get filed, it causes them to be distrustful of people who file lawsuits.
-So when I walk into a courtroom, with a client, we start with the ball on the 5-yard line instead of the 25.
+So when I walk into a courtroom with a client, we start with the ball on the 5-yard line instead of the 25.